≡ Menu

 * Snap’s fiscal year begins on Jan 1 and ends on Dec 31.

-Therefore, the higher the DAU number, the more engaged the users are on Snap’s social media platforms, and of course, the more money Snap will make.
+Therefore, the higher the DAU number, the more engaged the users are on Snap’s social media platforms, and therefore, the more money Snap will make.

-As we all know, Snapchat’s revenue source comes primarily from advertising impressions shown on its social media platforms.
+As we all know, Snap revenue streams come primarily from advertising impressions being displayed on its social media platforms – Snapchat.

-An increasing number of users and a growing user engagement on its platforms, as seen in the growing DAU across all regions, would allow Snap to display more advertisements and thus be able to grow its revenue.
+An increasing number of users and growing engagement on its platforms would allow Snap to display more advertisements and make more money.

 An Increasing ARPU